gpustack/gpustack/docs/overview.md

 GPUStack supports both **AMD64** and **ARM64** architectures, with the following notes:

-- On MacOS and Linux, if using Python versions below 3.12, ensure you install the Python distribution matching your architecture.
+- On Linux and macOS, if using Python versions below 3.12, ensure you install the Python distribution matching your architecture.
 - On Windows, please use the AMD64 distribution of Python, as wheel packages for certain dependencies are unavailable for ARM64.
 If you use tools like `conda`, this will be handled automatically, as conda installs the AMD64 distribution by default.

 ## Supported Accelerators